datafold/data-diff/README.md

 - BigQuery
 - Redshift

 We plan to add more, including NoSQL, and even APIs like Shopify!
+We're very open to contributions on this front.

 # How to install